top of page

 Smart Events Plan Merch Early

 The events that sell the most merch don’t wait until a month before doors open.
 They plan merchandise alongside marketing, artists, and ticketing.
+When merch is treated as part of the experience — not an add-on — it becomes a revenue stream that actually makes sense.

 Good event merch doesn’t just look good.
 It sells, it connects, and it leaves with the crowd.
+By following these strategies, you can ensure that your event merchandise stands out and sells out.

 Comments